akraino-edge-stack/regional_controller-api-server/src/site/docs/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Update the Blueprint identified by ``uuid``.
-As Blueprints are *supposed* to be mostly static, this operation will always be disallowed.
-However, it is provided because it may be allowed in the future.
+As Blueprints are *supposed* to be mostly static, you may only change the description of a Blueprint.

 ===========  ======================================================================
 Return Code  Reason